Architect Cover Letter Examples and Templates (Expert Tips)

 • A well-drafted cover letter strengthens your resume and allows the hiring manager to feel your personality, proficiency, experience level, and motivation for applying for this job.

-• Adding a postscript after you have appended your signature is another excellent strategy for grabbing the hiring manager’s attention so that they can give your application a meticulous consideration.
+• Adding a postscript after you have appended your signature is another excellent strategy for grabbing the hiring manager’s attention so that they can give your application meticulous consideration.

 About This Article